pypyr/docs/content/docs/steps/pyimport.md

 available until the pipeline ends, unless you do any of the following:
 - run another pipeline with a fresh new context using [pypyr.steps.pype]({{< ref "pype" >}}).
+  - To do this set `useParentContext` to `False`.
-  - The child pipeline will not have the parent's imports available if `useParentContext` is `False`.
+  - The child pipeline will not have the parent's imports available.
-  - The imports remain valid in the parent pipeline after the child completes.
+  - The imports remain valid in the parent pipeline.
 - Explicitly clear the context with [contextclearall]({{< ref "contextclearall" >}}).
   - Subsequent steps will not have the previous imports anymore.